 SEIU Local 121RN nurses like...

-...worked with Senator Leyva to examine ways to raise standards and challenge hospitals to be real partners with us and all Californians as we work together to strengthen patient care.
+...worked with Senator Connie M. Leyva (District 20, Inland Empire) to examine ways to raise standards and challenge hospitals to be real partners with us and all Californians as we work together to strengthen patient care.

 LAST YEAR, we successfully strengthened California's Whistleblower Protection laws.
 Signed into law in September, Assembly Bill 1102 (which amends Section 1278.5 of the Health & Safety Code) increases the fines on our employers if they retaliate against us for reporting unlawful assignments that put patient safety and our RN license at risk.

-THIS YEAR, we will work with Senator Connie Leyva (District 20, Inland Empire) to pass SB 1288, which will put some real teeth into the regulations that set staffing levels in our hospitals.
+THIS YEAR, we continued our work on safe staffing, this time with Senator Leyva who authored SB 1288.
+The bill would put some real teeth into the regulations that set staffing levels in our hospitals.
 We frequently report that our hospitals ignore the laws that set minimum staffing levels in our Emergency Rooms, Intensive Care Units, Labor & Delivery Floors and other patient care areas.
 This endangers patients, is an unnecessary stress on families, and puts our licenses and livelihoods at risk.
-Now we will work to make sure this bill gets passed.

-SB 1288 will mandate unannounced inspections of hospitals with a special focus on adherence to California's nurse-to-patient ratios as regulated by Title 22.
-This bill will also increase the penalties assessed against repeat offender hospitals who continue to flout these regulations.
-No longer will hospitals be able to simply submit a plan when they are cited for staffing violations.
-Repeat offender hospitals will be subject to ever-increasing fines.
+SB 1288 would have mandated unannounced inspections of hospitals with a special focus on adherence to California's nurse-to-patient ratios as regulated by Title 22.
+This bill would also increase the penalties assessed against repeat offender hospitals who continue to ignore these regulations.
+No longer would hospitals be able to simply submit a plan when they are cited for staffing violations.
+Repeat offender hospitals would be subject to increasing fines.

-As Senator Leyva says, “SB 1288 is important legislation that will help to improve patient health and safety by ensuring that hospitals comply with legally mandated nurse-to-patient staffing ratios.
+As Senator Leyva said, "SB 1288 is important legislation that will help to improve patient health and safety by ensuring that hospitals comply with legally mandated nurse-to-patient staffing ratios.
 The state needs to take a more proactive role by conducting unannounced visits at hospitals across California.
 We must do everything we can to make sure that we fully enforce existing law, since the stakes are simply too high for patients.
-I thank SEIU California and SEIU Local 121RN for co-sponsoring SB 1288 and standing alongside me in our fight to protect patients and making sure that nurses are able to properly care for their patients."
+I thank SEIU Local 121RN and SEIU California for co-sponsoring SB 1288 and standing alongside me in our fight to protect patients and making sure that nurses are able to properly care for their patients."